 Meet our animals.
 From a herd of Asian elephants to 30 different species of butterflies, we have over 10,000 animals at Whipsnade Zoo.

 Discover incredible facts about your favourite species - from their favourite snacks to the threats they face in the wild.
-And find out how we're using our expertise to protect wildlife with cutting-edge conservation.
+And find out how we're using our expertise to protect them with cutting-edge wildlife conservation.
 You can also download our full species register document.

 Aardvarks are nocturnal and solitary animals, and their burrows provide vital homes for many endangered species.